MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

 **Configuration**:

-This plugin defines the following configuration properties:
+This plugin defines the following build options:

 .. list-table::
    :widths: 25 65 15